PhoeniXAbhisheK/OnlineResources/README.md

-## Here is a list of few online resources that I use commonly and help me save my time, and learn about lot of new technology.If you have too have some to add to these, feel free to open a Pull Request :v:
+## Here is a list of few online resources that I use commonly and help me save my time, and learn about lot of new technology.
+If you too have some to add to these, feel free to open a Pull Request :v:

 ### Reference/Reading websites :books: